Bolide-AI/mcp/CONTRIBUTING.md

 #### Marketing Project Structure

-When you scaffold a marketing project, BolideAIMCP creates:
+When you scaffold a marketing project, BolideAI MCP creates:

 ```
 marketing/